ecmendenhall/instant-bot/README.md

 ├── .gitignore - Sane defaults so you don't check in your secrets!
 ├── bot.js - Where your bot code should live.
 ├── package.json - Dependencies, including the instant-bot library.
+├── README.md - A markdown file describing your bot.
 ```